NOTE: This article was written in 1997 and is obviously out-of-date, but is it still interesting to read from a historical perspective...

 Fly-by-wire throttle controls are another change that is coming, which means the days of the mechanical throttle linkage are numbered.
 Again, the Europeans are the first to apply this new technology.
 By connecting the gas pedal to a rheostat or position sensor, engine speed can be "optimized" electronically for improved fuel economy, emissions and performance.

-First is was simple things like cassette players, then CD players.
+First is was simple things like cassette players, then CD players, then MP3 players.
 Then came the cellular phone revolution, which has gone from installed cell phone to portable phones.
 Then came the first electronic navigation systems which used satellite reference signals to determine the vehicle's position on an electronic map.
 This technology may soon become part of a "smart" highway system that combines satellite tracking with traffic routing instructions to help relieve urban congestion (good luck!).

 One of the most practical applications of navigational technology, cell phones and two-way communications, however, is the Cadillac OnStar system that provides immediate roadside assistance in the event of an accident.
 If a crash causes the air bags to deploy, a distress call is immediately sent out that summons help.
 It is a really slick system that is bound to grow in popularity.
 Look for this type of system on more and more applications in the years ahead.